marionbarker/loopdocs/docs/browser/other-apps.md

 There are three steps to using this account moving forward:

-1. One-time only: You need to add your 6 <code>Secrets</code> to this organization account (instructions are in next section)
+1. One-time only: You need to add your 6 <code>Secrets</code> to this organization account (instructions are in the next section)

 1. One-time only: Create a `Match-Secrets` repository in the `my-name-org` account
     * Not required for version 3.4 or later of the *Loop* app but it may be required for other apps if you haven't already built the *Loop* app
-    * Start out at the top-level of your organization (`github.com/my-name-org`)
+    * Start out at the top level of your organization (`github.com/my-name-org`)
     * Click on `Repositories`
     * Click on `New repository`
-    * Choose `my-name-org` as owner and enter `Match-Secrets` as the name
+    * Choose `my-name-org` as the owner and enter `Match-Secrets` as the name
     * Make sure to choose `Private` and tap on the `Create` button
     * If you want to see graphics for the steps above, refer to the instructions written for a personal (instead of organization) account in [Create `Match-Secrets`](bb-errors.md#create-match-secrets)

 1. For each repository: you need to `fork` for each app you wish to build to the new `my-name-org` account

     * When you do the fork, there will be a dropdown menu under Owner for you to select the account for the `fork`
-    * Choose the organization account
+    * Choose the organization's account
     * Other than that extra step, follow the standard `fork` directions
         * This link provides instructions to [`Fork LoopWorkspace`](prepare-fork.md#fork-loopworkspace)
         * Refer to the [Table of App `Repositories`](#table-of-app-repositories) when building apps other than the *Loop* app